Fadil Paçrami

-Fadil Paçrami (born Shkodër, May 25, 1922 – died Tirana, January 16, 2008) was an Albanian politician, writer and playwright.
+Fadil Paçrami (May 25, 1922 – January 16, 2008) was an Albanian politician, writer and playwright.
 He served as Chairman of the Assembly of the Republic of Albania from 20 November 1970 to 25 September 1973.
 He used to be the minister of education and culture, as well as the speaker of the Albanian parliament.
 In 1975, he was wrongfully accused of anti-communist activity and got a 25-year sentence.
 He was freed from prison in 1990 by Ramiz Alia, Enver Hoxha's successor.

 Education and war

-Fadil was born in a Muslim family, yet nevertheless he attended a catholic college.
+Fadil was born in Shkodër, into a Muslim family, yet he attended a Catholic college.
 Later he went to Italy to study medicine in the University of Bologna.

 In 1942, Fadil Paçrami had abandoned his education, returned to Albania and joined the communist guerrilla forces.
 He joined the Albanian Communist Party, which was later renamed to Party of Labour of Albania in 1948.
 He was an active member of the anti-fascist people's liberation council.